KxSystems/docs/docs/ml/automl/ug/index.md

 ---
-title: Basic userguide for the Kx open source automated machine learning offering.
+title: Automated machine-learning user guide | Machine Learning | Documentation for kdb+ and q
 author: Conor McCarthy
-description: The purpose of this file is to outline to a user how the highest level callable functions within the repository are to be used and what is acceptable as input for the each function.
-This will also outline some areas where users should be careful applying this functionality.
+description: How to call the top-level functions in the automated machine-learning repository.

-date: October 2019
+date: March 2020
 keywords: machine learning, automated, ml, feature extraction, feature selection, data cleansing
 ---
 # User interface

-At the highest level this repository allows for two primary callable functions:
+The top-level functions in the repository are:

+`.automl.run`

-1. `.automl.run` = Run the automated machine learning pipeline on user defined data and target
+: Run the automated machine -learning pipeline on user-defined data and target.

+`.automl.new`

-2. `.automl.new` = Using a previously fit model and set of instructions derived from 1 above, return predicted values for new tabular data
+: Using a previously fit model and set of instructions derived from `.automl.run`, return predicted values for new tabular data.

 Both of these functions are modifiable by a user to suit specific use cases and have been designed where possible to cover a wide range of functional options and to be extensible to a users needs.
-Details regarding all available modifications which can be made are outlined in the advanced section [here](../adv/params).
+Details regarding all available modifications which can be made are outlined in the [advanced section](params.md).

 The following examples and function descriptions outline the most basic implementations of each of the above functions for each of the use cases to which this platform can currently be applied.
-Namely non time series specific machine learning examples and implementations making use of the FRESH algorithm outlined in detail [here](../../toolkit/fresh)
+Namely non-timeseries-specific machine-learning examples and implementations making use of the [FRESH algorithm](../../toolkit/fresh).

 ## `.automl.run`